 Early Life of Sylvan N. Goldman, Shopping Cart Inventor

-Goldman was born in Oklahoma in 1898, where is parents owned a general store.
-The family moved to Tulsa when he was 15, where Goldman soon began working at his uncle's wholesale grocery and product business, located in Sapulpa.
+Goldman was born in Oklahoma in 1898, where his parents owned a general store.
+The family moved to Tulsa when he was 15, where Goldman soon began working at his uncle’s wholesale grocery and product business, located in Sapulpa.

 A few years later, in 1917, Goldman enlisted in the army and fought in World War I. After the war, in 1919, he went into business with his brother and uncle and opened a wholesale grocery service in Cisco, Texas.
 This business failed, and Goldman moved to California and found work as a clerk.